nmonje/elementaljs-rails/README.md

 	//= require elemental

+To have Elemental load by default on document ready, include:

+	//= require elemental-onload

 If you are also using the behaviours that come with the Gem, you can use by including:

 	//= require elemental-reload